GYN and Women’s Health Issues

 - Annual gynecological exams

 - Contraceptive management services

 Sexually Transmitted Disease

-If you are sexually active and have concerns about sexually transmitted diseases, you may make an appointment at the Georgia State University Health Clinic for consultation.
-We offer a variety of tests.
-We encourage our students who are sexually active to do routine screening even if they are not having symptoms.
-This is especially true with women who may not have symptoms with several STIs that may cause infertility.
+If you are sexually active and have concerns about sexually transmitted diseases (STDs), you may make an appointment at the clinic for consultation.
+We offer a variety of tests and encourage our students who are sexually active to do routine screening even if they are not having symptoms.
+This is especially true for women, as many STDs do not show symptoms and can cause infertility.

-We offer professional, non-judgmental STI counseling.
-An appointment will be necessary to be tested for STIs.
+We offer professional, non-judgmental STD counseling.
+An appointment will be necessary to be tested for STDs.

 - Genital Warts

 We offer a vaccine, Gardasil, for women between the ages of 9 and 26 years of age.

 According to the Center for Disease Control, there are 20 million people currently infected with HPV.
 Fifty percent of sexually active people, both men and women, will get HPV at one time in their life.

 Dosage: Gardasil is given as 3 injections over 6 months.
 The first dose is given at a date of your appointment.
 The second dose is given 2 months after the first dose and the third dose is given 6 months after the first dose.